Nursery 2025 - 2026

 With access to dedicated facilities both indoor and outdoors, staff create a learning bond that allows children to grow and develop safely, reassuring parents that their child is in a safe learning environment and will be academically confident as they transition into mainstream education.

-We will continue to send home a weekly library book for the children to share with their family.
-Reading with your children is very important, as they learn new words and improve their literacy skills.
+Each week, we will continue to send home a library book for you to enjoy together.
+Reading with your child is very important, as it helps them learn new words and develop their literacy skills.

-If you have any questions, please do not hesitate to speak to any of the Nursery team.
+Please remember to check the school website regularly for photos and videos of your child enjoying their learning at school.
+If you have any questions, please don’t hesitate to speak to a member of the Nursery team.

 Nursery: Gallery items